 |Rare tipped finger workman’s style baseball glove c.1880’s.
-Along with fingerless baseball gloves, this style is considered the pinnacle of early gloves with less than 5 known survivors.
+Along with fingerless baseball gloves, this style is considered the pinnacle of early gloves, with less than 5 known survivors.
 No visible manufacturer markings.
 Asbestos lining.|

 The By-Laws of the Independent Base Ball Club embraced the Rules and Regulations as adopted by the National Association of Base Ball Players in March of 1858, making them the official rules of Base Ball.

 Section 1.
 The ball.
 The ball must weigh not less than six nor more than six and one-quarter ounces avoirdupois.
 It must measure not less than ten nor more than ten and a quarter inches in circumference.
-It must be composed of India rubber and yarn and covered with leather, and in all match games shall be furnished by the challenging club, and become the property of the winning Club, as a trophy of victory.
+It must be composed of India rubber and yarn and covered with leather, and in all match games, shall be furnished by the challenging club and become the property of the winning club as a trophy of victory.

 Section 2.
 The bat.
 The bat must be round and must not exceed two and a half inches in diameter in the thickest part.
 It must be made of wood and may be of any length to suit the striker.

 Section 3.
 The bases.
 The bases must be four in number, placed at equal distances from each other, and securely fastened upon the four corners of a square, whose sides are respectively thirty yards.
 They must be so constructed as to be distinctly seen by the umpire and must cover a space equal to one square foot of surface.
-The first, second, and third bases shall be canvas bags, painted white, and filled with sand or sawdust; the home base and pitcher’s point to be each marked with a flat circular iron plate, painted or enameled white.
+The first, second, and third bases shall be canvas bags painted white, and filled with sand or sawdust; the home base and pitcher’s point to be each marked with a flat circular iron plate, painted or enameled white.

 Section 4.
 Position of the bases.
-The base from which the ball is struck shall be designated the Home Base, and must be directly opposite the second base; the first base must always be that upon the right hand, and the third base that upon the left-hand side of the striker when occupying the position at the home base.
+The base from which the ball is struck shall be designated the Home Base and must be directly opposite the second base; the first base must always be that upon the right hand, and the third base that upon the left-hand side of the striker when occupying the position at the home base.

 Section 5.
 The pitcher’s position.
 The pitcher’s position shall be designated by a line four yards in length, drawn at right angles to a line from home to the second base, having its center upon that line, at a fixed iron plate placed at a point fifteen yards distant from the home base.
-The pitcher must deliver the ball as near as possible over the center of said base, and for the striker.
+The pitcher must deliver the ball as near as possible over the center of said base and to the striker.

 Section 6.
 Delivering the ball.
-The ball must be pitched, not jerked nor thrown, to the bat; and whenever the pitcher draws back his hand or moves with the apparent purpose or pretension to deliver the ball, he shall so deliver it, and must have neither foot in advance of the line at the time of delivering the ball; and if he fails in either of these particulars, then it shall be declared a balk.
+The ball must be pitched, not jerked nor thrown, to the bat, and whenever the pitcher draws back his hand or moves with the apparent purpose or pretension to deliver the ball, he shall so deliver it, and must have neither foot in advance of the line at the time of delivering the ball; and if he fails in either of these particulars, then it shall be declared a balk.

 Section 7.
 Balking.
-When a balk is made by the pitcher, every player running the bases is entitled to one base, without being put out.
+When a balk is made by the pitcher, every player running the bases is entitled to one base without being put out.

 Section 8.
 Foul and fair hit balls.
-If the ball, from a stroke of the bat, is caught behind the range of home and the first base or home and the third base, without having touched the ground, or first touches the ground behind those bases, it shall be termed foul and must be so declared by the umpire, unasked.
+If the ball, from a stroke of the bat, is caught behind the range of home and the first base or home and the third base, without having touched the ground or first touches the ground behind those bases, it shall be termed foul and must be so declared by the umpire, unasked.
 If the ball first touches the ground, either upon or in front of the range of those bases, it shall be considered fair.